Requirements for Participation

 As a SURP participant, you will hold the title of RAINS Undergraduate Research Fellow.
-The stipend for the 6 week program is $1,500.
+The research stipend for the 6 week program is $1,800.

 It is expected that students participating in SURP will present the findings of their research project or creative activity at a public, professional event.
 The, a discipline-based conference or exhibit, or a published paper are examples of such activity.
 Your public presentation should be given at some point during the academic year.
 If you have been a contributor to a publication, you may submit evidence that the work has been accepted for publication.

 Submission of a final abstract, reflection and paper/presentation (due the last week of the program) to the Office Research & Creative Arts and to your faculty mentor is required.